-And finally, decide how the experience of running a vacation rental business has been on the whole.
+Think about how the experience of running a vacation rental business has been on the whole.
 Running a business is no walk in the park.
 There may be ups and downs, it’s like a rollercoaster.
-Examine how has the experience been so far.
+Examine how the experience has been so far.
 Ask yourself questions the following questions:

 It’s a good idea to keep track of your progress by documenting it monthly.
 Write down your feelings and experiences.
 Don’t just do the analysis once and forget about it.
 Have it as one of your goals, complete this evaluation every 3 months or so.

 As vacation rental owners or property managers, you have to always prioritize and choose where to allocate your resources.
 A SWOT analysis will help you decide which areas to focus your energy and resources.

 Once you’re done with your four lists and have a final version of your SWOT analysis, start building a plan for each of the items on the final list to leverage the advantages and opportunities and resolve weaknesses and threats.
 These initial strategies don’t need to be particularly complex or robust, although you may want to expand on them later.
 For the time being, just build a large action plan.

 You can also use your strengths to improve your weaknesses, exploit opportunities to neutralize your threats, leverage your strengths to better take advantage of opportunities and prioritize specific weaknesses to prevent future threats.

 Ultimately, it’s all about finding a balance between everything.
 Running a vacation rental market analysis with SWOT’s on a regular basis will prevent you from losing touch with your company, guests, and industry.
 More importantly, it will help you stay successful in a turbulent marketplace.

 Once you’ve had time to digest and think hard about the most important items on your list, flesh out your action plan and get to work!

 No set up fees, no credit card details, no obligation.
 Try Lodgify free for 7 days.